-If you like nachos, you’ll absolutely love this Easy Cheesy Nacho Casserole.
-I made it with a delicious spicy meat mixture with rice, two cheeses and sour cream.
-Then, I finished it off with additional cheese, tortilla chips, and an incredible nacho cheese sauce!
+Cheesy Nacho Casserole is it with a delicious spicy meat mixture with rice, two cheeses and sour cream.
+Then, its finished it off with additional cheese, tortilla chips, and an incredible nacho cheese sauce!
 It’s not only easy to make, but also can be made ahead of time and produces awesome leftovers.

 Ingredients for Easy Cheesy Nacho Casserole: